scvae/scvae/README.md

 TCGA data set:

 	$ ./main.py -i tcga_rsem -m GMVAE --map-features -r negative_binomial -l 50 -H 500 500 -e 500 --decomposition-methods pca tsne

+### Comparisons ###

+The script `cross_analysis.py` is provided to compare different models.
+After running several different models with different network architectures and likelihood functions, this can be run to compare these models.

+It requires the relative path to the results folder, so using the standard configuration, it is run using the following command:

+	$ ./cross_analysis.py -R results/

+Logs can be saved by adding the `-s` argument, and these are saved together with produced figures in the results folder specified.
+Data sets, models, and prediction methods can also be included or excluded using specific arguments.
+For documentation on these, use the command `./cross_analysis.py -h`.